LLM Platform Security: Applying a Systematic Evaluation Framework to OpenAI's ChatGPT Plugins: Attack surface between plugins LLM platform

-LLM platforms load the plugin functionality description to build the necessary context for the LLM.
+\textbf{Inject malicious description.} LLM platforms load the plugin functionality description to build the necessary context for the LLM.
 Plugins could exploit that workflow by adding instructions in their functionality description to control the LLM platform.
 A plugin could inject a malicious description through a number of ways, including tricking users into installing unvetted malicious plugins, succeeding in hosting a malicious plugin on the official plugin store, dynamically changing plugin functionality description after it has been accepted on the official plugin store.
+We identified a plugin on OpenAI that is able to hijack the LLM platform session through instructions in its functionality description.
+We describe it in Risk~\ref{attack:llm-session-hijack}.